christophebedard/ipad-lidar2ros/README.md

 Publish iPad Pro LiDAR data & more in ROS 2.

-This repository only contains the source code.
+Note: this repository only contains the source code & assets.
-To run it, set up an Xcode project and import the source code.
+To run the app, set up an Xcode project and import this.

 <!-- TODO link to app on the App Store once it's published -->